dallinbjohnson/authentication-api-key/README.md

       "entity": "api-key", // Required - The name of the key field "service": "api-keys", // Required - The name of the service to use.
-      "revokedField": "revoked" // Optional - The name of the revoked field }
+      "revokedField": "revoked" // Optional - The name of the revoked field "authorizedField": "authorized" // Optional - The name of the authorized field "activeField": "active" // Optional - The name of the active field }
    }
 }